inducer/loopy/doc/tutorial.rst

    >>> cgr = lp.generate_code_v2(knl)
    Traceback (most recent call last):
    ...
-   MissingBarrierError: Dependency 'rotate depends on maketmp' (for variable 'arr') requires synchronization by a global barrier (add a 'no_sync_with' instruction option to state that no synchronization is needed)
+   MissingBarrierError: Dependency 'rotate depends on maketmp' (for variable 'arr') requires synchronization by a global barrier (add a 'no_sync_with' statement option to state that no synchronization is needed)

-The syntax for a inserting a global barrier instruction is ``... gbarrier``. :mod:`loopy` also supports manually inserting local barriers.
-The syntax for a local barrier instruction is ``... lbarrier``.
+The syntax for a inserting a global barrier statement is ``... gbarrier``. :mod:`loopy` also supports manually inserting local barriers.
+The syntax for a local barrier statement is ``... lbarrier``.

 Saving temporaries across global barriers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~